rgilks/royal-game-of-ur-cli/docs/mcts.md

         (.shutdown executor)))))
 ```

-This function implements a parallel version of MCTS, utilizing multiple threads to perform searches concurrently.
-This significantly improves the performance of the algorithm, especially on multi-core systems.
+This function implements a parallel version of MCTS on the JVM, utilizing multiple threads to perform searches concurrently.
+This significantly improves the performance of the algorithm on multi-core systems.
+On ClojureScript (nbb), the search runs sequentially as JavaScript is single-threaded.

 ## MCTS in Action